tifye/Strawbrary/CONSID_README.md

 ### Steps
 1. There are three `example.env` files.
 For now you just need to rename them to `.env`.
 The files are located in `<root>`, `web.app/`, and `react.app/`.

-2. Once repository is cloned run:
+2. Then in root, run:
     ```bash
     $ docker compose up --build
     ```